16 Top-Rated Weekend Getaways from New York City

-Despite being one of the largest cities in this country, Philadelphia can feel like a small town in some of its older neighborhoods, like Old City or Northern Liberties.
-If you are a history buff, Philadelphia is a wonderful weekend getaway.
+Despite being one of the largest cities in this country, Philadelphia can feel like a small town, especially if you wander through some of its older neighborhoods, like Old City or Northern Liberties.
+If you are a history buff, Philadelphia is a wonderful weekend getaway from New York City.
 Stop by the Reading Terminal Market, the oldest public market, and grab a bite to eat.
-Their Pennsylvania Dutch pretzels are legendary as is the ice-cream at Bassetts.
+Their Pennsylvania Dutch pretzels are legendary as is the ice cream at Bassetts.

-The easiest way to beat the traffic and get to Philadelphia is by Amtrak.
+The easiest way to beat the traffic on your way to Philadelphia from New York is by Amtrak.
 They offer a high-speed Acela train, as well as the standard Northeast Corridor Line, and depending on which you take, you can make it from point to point in about an hour and a half.

 4. Harriman State Park, New York

-Located on the banks of the Hudson River and close to New York City, Beacon makes a great getaway for those who don't want long lines of traffic or hours in the car.
-If you take the Metro North Line, you can get here in about an hour and a half.
+Located on the banks of the Hudson River and close to New York City, Beacon makes a great getaway for those who don't want to suffer through sitting in long lines of traffic or hours in the car.
+If you take the Metro North train line, you can get here in about an hour and a half.

-Here, you will find your fill of Victorian-era architecture and small-town charm.
-Be sure to stop into one of the many cafes to grab a bite to eat and a coffee before heading down the main street and visiting the unique antique, collectible shops and art galleries.
+In Beacon, you will find your fill of Victorian-era architecture and small-town charm.
+Be sure to stop into one of the many cafés to grab a bite to eat and a coffee before heading down the main street and visiting the unique antique stores, collectible shops, and art galleries.